syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Highlighting-matched-text.md

 control: SfTextBoxExt
 documentation: ug
 ---

 # Highlighting matched text

-Highlight matching characters in a suggestion list to pick an item with more clarity.
-There are two ways to highlight the matching text:
+You can highlight matching characters in a suggestion list to pick an item with more clarity.
+The matching text can be highlighted in the following two ways:

-* First Occurrence
+* First occurrence

-* Multiple Occurrence
+* Multiple occurrence

-The text highlight can be indicated with various customizing styles by enabling the below properties.
-They are
+The text highlight can be indicated with various customizing styles by enabling the following properties:

-* HighlightedTextColor -  sets the color of the highlighted text for differentiating the highlighted characters.
+* HighlightedTextColor: Sets the color of the highlighted text for differentiating the highlighted characters.

-* HighlightTextFontAttributes - sets the FontAttributes of the highlighted text.
+* HighlightTextFontAttributes: Sets the FontAttributes of the highlighted text.

-## First Occurrence
+## First occurrence

 It highlights the first position of the matching characters in the suggestion list.